Swati-Tanu/Mini-Flipkart/README.md

 # Mini-Flipkart

 This is small portion of home page of Flipkart.
-Built using HTML,CSS and an external site called Unsplash.
+Built using HTML5,CSS3 and an external site called Unsplash.

 ## Getting Started